sequelize/sequelize/docs/docs/models-usage.md

     console.log(created)

     /*
-     findOrCreate returns an array containing the object that was found or created and a boolean that will be true if a new object was created an false if not, like so:
+     findOrCreate returns an array containing the object that was found or created and a boolean that will be true if a new object was created and false if not, like so:

     [ {
         username: 'sdepold',